PelionIoT/reference-design-RD1622/Documentation/RD1622_README.md

     * In the mbed_app.json file in the root of the application, modify the WiFi SSID and password for your network.
     * Save the changes.

 4. The supplied Bootloader in ../tools/ is currently built to use SPI Flash.
 If you are using the SPI Flash to store the certificates, then you are good to go.
 If you prefer to use the SD card for the storage, follow the steps below.
-If not, you may skip these.
+If not, you may skip these and move to step 11.

 5. To build the bootloader to use the SD card: TIP: You may want to use atleast a Class 10, 2GB SD card.
     * Import the bootloader repo - https://github.com/ARMmbed/mbed-bootloader